JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 An extension to the regular grid of points is to consider the points being uniformly distributed along each axis, as opposed to evenly spaced.
 The function `gen_unifcube(n, p)` is identical to the regular grid of points, except instead of points being placed in integer grid coordinates, they are placed at a uniformly distributed point inside the $p\text{-}D$ cube (Figure \@ref(fig:cube) b).

 Finally, we consider a cube that has a central spherical hole.
-This is generated using the `gen_cubehole(n, p)` function.
-The cube is generated as per the uniformly distributed cube, but points inside sphere of radius $0.5$ are removed, resulting in a hollow cube structure (Figure \@ref(fig:cube) c).
+This is generated using the `gen_cubehole(n, p, r_hole)` function.
+The cube is generated as per the uniformly distributed cube, but points inside sphere of radius (`r_hole`) are removed, resulting in a hollow cube structure (Figure \@ref(fig:cube) c).

 <div class="layout-chunk" data-layout="l-body">